docsifyjs/docsify/docs/vue.md

 ## Components

 Use `vueComponents` to register Vue components using the component name as the key with an object containing Vue options as the value.
-Components data is not shared and changes will not persist as users navigate the site.
+Component data is not shared and changes will not persist as users navigate the site.

 ```js
 window.$docsify = {